Beacon View, near Monmouth

 Go to the Brecon Beacons National Park website for more places to visit in Waterfall Country.

-Bear left at the next two junctions, following the waterfall signs to the Gwaun Hepste car park which is on the left.
+Bear left at next two junctions, following waterfall signs to Gwaun Hepste car park which is on left.

 The parking charge is £4 and the machine only takes coins - please make sure you have the correct money with you (1p and 2p coins are not accepted).

-The nearest train station is in Aberdare
+The nearest mainline railway station is in Aberdare.

-For details of public transport visit Traveline Cymru's website.
+For details of public transport go to the Traveline Cymru website.